 Effective January 1, 2017, the Christian Church (Disciples of Christ) of Mid-America's Regional Commission on the Order of Ministry added to its continuing education policy the requirement of an approved Pro-Reconciliation/Anti-Racism training course every three years.
 This policy change is to underscore the Region's commitment tot he identity of the Disciples as a movement for wholeness in a fragmented world.

-January 26, 2019 at South Street Christian Church
+May 4, 2019 at Broadway Christian Church

 July 21, 2019 at General Assembly in Des Moines, Iowa

 Register through the Assembly website.
 To receive the required credit, clergy must attend Sessions 1 & 2.